certsimple/deploy-node-on-linux/README.md

 ## Usage

-Edit `config.js` and run `node make-cloud-init.js` to output a cloud Config
+Edit `config.js` and run `node make-cloud-init.js` to output a Cloud Init file.

+Start an instance (via API or manually) on your cloud provider and specify the Cloud Init file as **User Data**.

+You might wish to check the output of the Cloud Init in `/var/log/cloud-init-output.log`.

+After the box is built, SSH in as your chosen user, on your chosen port, and add `/root/.ssh/id_dsa.pub` as a deploy key to your project on GitHub / GitLab.

+You now have a fully deployed box and can `git clone` your project there, and start your app with `systemctl start (app name)`.

 See [CertSimple's Deploy Node on Linux guide](https://certsimple.com/blog/deploy-node-on-linux) for full documentation.